Rising Numbers Of Long-term Migrants In The UK Are Being Told They Cannot Work Anymore

 has seen a rise in the number of workers with indefinite leave to remain who are being told by their employers that they can no longer work for them.Emma Brooksbank

-, Partner and Head of Immigration (Leeds), Ashley Stothard
+, Partner and Head of Immigration (Leeds) and Ashley Stothard

-, discuss why this is happening and the consequences employers might face for unfairly dismissing employees.
+, Paralegal in Immigration, discuss why this is happening and the consequences employers might face for unfairly dismissing employees.

 Right To Work Guidelines